DPack: Efficiency-Oriented Privacy Budget Scheduling: Introduction

-Recent work~\cite{privatekube,sage,zetasql} has explored how to expose data privacy to tasks as a new {\em computing resource} (\S\ref{sec:background}).
-Because the privacy resource behaves differently from traditional computing resources -- such as CPU, GPU, RAM, etc. -- scheduling it requires new algorithms, or adaptations of existing ones to the privacy resource.
-The state-of-the-art algorithm for privacy scheduling, DPF~\cite{privatekube}, optimizes for fairness, providing guarantees that are derived from traditional max-min fairness.
-Unfortunately, as is often the case in scheduling~\cite{carbyne,hug,joe2013multiresource,fair-allocation,parkes2015beyond,tetris}, fairness can come at the cost of allocation efficiency.
-For privacy, we find that this inefficiency is especially evident in workloads that exhibit a high degree of \emph{heterogeneity} either in the data segments they request (\eg a workload containing tasks that run on data collected from different time ranges), or in the types of tasks they contain (\eg a workload mixing different types of statistics and ML algorithms).
-In such cases, we show that a scheduler that optimizes for efficiency rather than fairness can schedule up to 2.6$\times$ more tasks for the same privacy budget!
+Unfortunately, as is often the case in scheduling~\cite{carbyne,hug,joe2013multiresource,fair-allocation,parkes2015beyond,tetris}, fairness can come at the cost of allocation {\em efficiency}, measured as the total number of tasks that are allocated over a unit of time.
+For privacy, we find that this inefficiency is especially evident in workloads that exhibit a high degree of \emph{heterogeneity} either in the data segments they request (\eg, a workload containing tasks that run on data collected from different time ranges), or in the types of tasks they contain (\eg a workload mixing different types of statistics and ML algorithms).
+In such cases, we show that a scheduler that optimizes for efficiency rather than fairness can schedule up to 2.6$\times$ more tasks than DPF for the same privacy budget.